tamburro/tamburro/README.md

 - 👋 Hi, I’m @tamburro
-- 👀 I’m interested in UI Design
+- 👀 I’m interested in UI/UX Design
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...